test-juno-sh/juno-website-test/_posts/2017-09-01-ssl-self-signed-cert.markdown

 ### Install CA certificate on your iOS device

-Install the **CA certificate** on your iPad (the one located at `ca/certs/ca.cert.pem`).
-You can e-mail it to yourself, share it via AirDrop or Dropbox — as soon as you open it on your iPad you will see installation popup.
+Install the **CA certificate** on your device (the one located at `ca/certs/ca.cert.pem`).
+You can e-mail it to yourself, share it via AirDrop or Dropbox — as soon as you open it on your iOS device you will see installation popup.

 ![iOS certificate installation](/assets/img/install_cert_s.png)
 {: style="text-align: center;"}